italia/eudi-wallet-it-docs/docs/en/onboarding-lifecycle.rst

    * - Suspension of an Entity
      - Registrar, Federation Authority
      - Register (registration status no longer valid).
+Update of the LoTE or of the EUMS TL for the notified categories.
      - Revocation of the affected WRPAC, WRPRC and registration Trust Mark, and update of the Subordinate Statement.

    * - Reactivation of an Entity
      - Registrar, Federation Authority
      - Register (registration status valid again).
+Update of the LoTE or of the EUMS TL for the notified categories.
      - New issuance of the Trust Artifacts revoked at suspension time.

    * - Cancellation of an Entity